tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 ## I. <a id="section1">Overview
 PHP is a blah blah blah

+- We will be taking a look at both PHP 5 and PHP 7 in this class.
-There is not a "PHP 6": https://www.phproundtable.com/episode/what-happened-to-php-6
+- There is not an official "PHP 6": https://www.phproundtable.com/episode/what-happened-to-php-6

 ## II. <a id="section2">How PHP works